backstage/backstage/docs/cli/commands.md

 ## versions:bump

-Bump Backstage packages to the latest versions
+Bump all `@backstage` packages to the latest versions.
+This check for updates in the package registry, and will update entries both in `yarn.lock` and `package.json` files when necessary.

 ```text
 Usage: backstage-cli versions:bump [options]